Health Sciences Division (HSD)

 In addition to Father Garanzini, Dr. Gamelli, and Larry Goldberg, other members of the partnership who handled ceremonial groundbreaking shovels were:

-- Richard Kennedy, PhD, vice provost of research and graduate programs, Loyola University Chicago Health Sciences Division
+- Richard Kennedy, PhD, former vice provost of research and graduate programs, Loyola University Chicago Health Sciences Division

 - Larry Warren, interim COO, CHE-Trinity